Devendrasql/apnaa_erp/docs/permissions.md

 - Menu permissions ensure the navigation reflects what a user can actually access.

 Define roles first, then refine with ABAC and menu rules to achieve industry‑grade access control.

+## Permission hydration

+- On login the backend returns an `effectivePermissions` array for the user.
+- The frontend reuses this snapshot and avoids extra role lookups, preventing 403 errors for users without `roles:read` access.
+- UI metadata endpoints (`/api/v2/ui/*`) now require only authentication, allowing every logged‑in user to fetch their allowed menus and features.